KevinMenden/scaden/docs/installation.md

 ## Docker
-If you don't want to install Scaden at all, but rather use a Docker container, we will soon provide that too.
+If you don't want to install Scaden at all, but rather use a Docker container, we provide that as well.
-I will update the documentation with the corresponding link as soon as I uploaded the container on Dockerhub.
+You can pull the [Scaden docker container](https://hub.docker.com/r/kevinmenden/scaden) with the following command (from Dockerhub):

+`docker pull kevinmenden/scaden`